jacobjiggler/jacobjiggler.github.io/README.txt

 Jake Martin

+I tried initially to rewrite this graph to work with my data, and realized it was completely written around specific years being passed in one at a time. http://bl.ocks.org/mbostock/4062085
+Because of this, I decided to start from scratch and write my own bar graph.
+I would then add pieces I wanted from the other graphs I liked.

 todo:
 Add javascript rendered chopsticks that change length based on what length in the graph you're looking at Add key/legend